liu2872/get-clean-data-coursera-project/CodeBook.md

 To finish this project, I used package called dplyr and saved all related files in my local drive:
 C:/WFH Cdrive/
-# For the first steps, I upload all files to R studio and rename tables by using read.table function.
+# For the first step, I upload all files to R studio and rename tables by using read.table function.
   peopleintestfolder=read.table("./test/subject_test.txt")
   resultintestfolder=read.table("./test/x_test.txt")
   activityintestfolder=read.table("./test/y_test.txt")